flutter/website/animations/hero-animations/index.md

   even for images with transparency.

 * The Photo class does not include the Hero in its widget tree.
-  For the animation to work, the Hero wraps the RadialExpansion widget, which wraps the Hero.
+  For the animation to work, the hero wraps the RadialExpansion widget, which wraps the hero.

 ### RadialExpansion class